bitwarden/help/_articles/getting-started/getting-started-organizations.md

 ### Sign up for Bitwarden again

-In order to use your free 2-person Organization for secure sharing, you'll need to have 2 Bitwarden accounts to share between.
+In order to use your free 2-person Organization for secure sharing, you'll need to have 2 Bitwarden accounts.
 Once your first Bitwarden account is setup, follow the same procedure (or help your friend or partner to do so) to setup the other account.

 {% callout success %}
 Bitwarden Organizations have a deep level of [user-level access controls]({{site.baseurl}}/article/user-types-access-control/).
 Whichever user you proceed to [setup your Organization](#setup-your-organization) with will be the **Owner**.